brianluft/threadloaf/src/api/README.md

 }
 ```

+### GET /auth/callback

+OAuth2 callback endpoint for browser extension authentication.
+This endpoint handles the Discord OAuth2 authorization code flow and returns a JWT token to the extension.

+**Note**: This endpoint is typically called automatically by Discord during the OAuth2 flow and not directly by clients.

 ### GET /health

 Health check endpoint that returns a status of "ok" if the service is running.
+This endpoint does not require authentication.

 ## Development